taddybearrr/oos-instructor-class-analysis/README.md

 - Predict whether a class would meet a minimum attendance threshold.
 - Identify features most influential in class performance (e.g., instructor, time of day, class name).

-> These models were exploratory and not production-ready but demonstrate applied knowledge of sklearn pipelines and feature importance analysis.
+> These models were exploratory and not production-ready, but demonstrate applied knowledge of sklearn pipelines and feature importance analysis.

 ## 🛤️ Future Enhancements